-- To configure load thresholds for the device, phases, or banks, make a selection from the Configuration > RPDU > Phase and Bank drop-down menu.
-To configure load thresholds for outlets, click Configuration and then click an outlet. - 2.
-Set Overload Alarm, Near Overload Warning, and Low Load Warning thresholds. - 3.
+- To configure load thresholds for the device, phases, or banks, make a selection from the Configuration > RPDU > Device and Phase and Bank drop-down menu.
+To configure load thresholds for outlets, click Configuration and then click an outlet. - Set Overload Alarm, Near Overload Warning, and Low Load Warning thresholds.
+You can specify thresholds to one decimal point. - 3.
 Click Apply to save your settings.

-Configure Device Name and Location
+Configure RPDU Name and Location